BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

 1. Install the Raspberry Pi Audio Receiver Car Installation
 2. Install the Raspberry Pi Audio Receiver Home Installation
 3. Install the Raspberry Pi Network Without Internet Installation (For teaching!)
-4. Install the Volumio (Bluetooth Only) Installation
+4. Install the Bluetooth Only Installation
 5. Install the Snapcast Installation (BETA), choose from Snapcast Server, Client, or Both (Requires Minor Configuration)
 6. Install a Custom Raspberry Pi Audio Receiver
 Which installation would you like to choose?
 (1/2/3/4/5/6) : Choose 1, 2, 3, 4, 5, or 6